osmfaria/osmfaria/README.md

   ### :man: About me

   - :computer: I enjoy working on frontend and backend web applications.
-  - :seedling: I'm currently learning how to work with docker :whale:
+  - :seedling: I'm currently learning how to work with django.
   - 👯 I’m looking to collaborate on open source projects!

   #